cezarywojcik/creativecommits/README.md

 https://twitter.com/creativecommits

-This is a simple Twitter bot that is currently set to post any commits that have the word "fuck" in them.
+This is a simple Twitter bot that is currently set to post any "creative" commits it happens to come across.

 To run, `npm install` and then `node app.js`.